 Selected by CMS as the UPIC W in 2017, Qlarant is performing fraud, waste and abuse detection, deterrence and prevention activities for Medicare and Medicaid claims within the Western Jurisdiction for the states* of Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming (*other territories of the Western Jurisdiction to include American Samoa, Northern Marianas Islands and Guam).

 The Plan Program Integrity MEDIC (PPI MEDIC) was awarded to Qlarant in July 2019.
 This contract replaced the previous National Benefit Integrity MEDIC, which was also held by Qlarant Inc. CMS originally awarded the National Benefit Integrity (NBI) MEDIC contract to Qlarant in 2005.
 In 2007, the MEDIC contract was awarded to Qlarant for regional Part C and D investigation services.
 In 2009, CMS again assigned responsibility to Qlarant to serve as the NBI MEDIC in all fifty states and Puerto Rico.
 As the MEDIC, Qlarant monitors the prescription drug program and investigates beneficiary complaints and leads for potential fraud, waste and abuse related to Medicare prescription drug benefits.
 Part of Qlarant’s solution for fighting fraud, waste and abuse is comprehensive data analytics and trend analysis of fraudulent practices.
-One technology employed by the NBI MEDIC into two contracts: NBI MEDIC and Investigations MEDIC.
+In 2018, CMS split the NBI MEDIC into two contracts: NBI MEDIC and Investigations MEDIC.
 The NBI MEDIC continues its efforts in plan sponsor oversight and data analytics.
 For request of information and submission of complaints please refer to the I-MEDIC Contract for details and forms.